everdro1d/tiny-projects/README.md

 # hyprpaper randomizer
 Python script to randomly change my hyprpaper wallpaper to a landscape (ish) image from all files in a directory.
 Implements:
-- caching to avoid checking every time, checks -> caches match or not -> checks cache first, changes selected image if not match otherwise change wallpaper to selected image
+- caching to avoid checking image data every time, checks -> caches match or not
+- checks cache first, changes selected image if not match otherwise change wallpaper to selected image
+- allows for multiple caches and multiple souce dirs per cache
-- history to go back up to 10 wallpapers
+- history to go back up to 50 wallpapers
-- follows symlinks
+- follows symlinks and has configurable max depth to search
 - tab completion via [argcomplete](https://github.com/kislyuk/argcomplete) (bash & zsh)

 ## Args: